Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk/client-sdks/javascript.md

 ```

-Here is an example of how to use the above component:
+After the SDK is initialized, you may assign variations from any child component of `EppoRandomizationProvider`.
+We recommend wrapping the SDK code in a [useMemo hook](https://reactjs.org/docs/hooks-reference.html#usememo) to avoid invoking the assignment logic on every render:

 ```tsx
 <EppoRandomizationProvider>